simonestella/CodeDiff/structures/switch-statement.md

-# If statement
+# Switch statement
-*if statement* used to specify a block of code to be executed, if a specified condition is true.
+*switch statement* used to specify a block of code to be executed, if a specified condition is true.

 ## Python
 **Important!** In Python indentation is really important.